spybart/cryptocurrency_price_prediction/README.md

 While there are multiple columns in this dataset that can potentially be helpful to us, our goal will be to predict the `close` price.

 #### Methodology
-We will train models based on past (historical) price data to forecast future data.
+We will train models based on historical price data to forecast future data.
-We will explore the following ML models:
+We will train the following ML models:
 - ARIMA (Autoregressive integrated moving average)
 - Linear Regression
 - LSTM (Long short-term memory)